-One of the biggest factors in your indoor air quality is a clean HVAC air filter.
+One of the biggest factors in your indoor air quality is a clean air filter.
 Take the time to find your furnace or heater filter and remove it.
 Either clean or replace the filter as the instructions state.
 Clearing this pathway will allow the new filter to catch particles in your air before they reach your lungs.
 It will also keep the air running smoothly through the system, alleviating any pressure the clogged filter was causing.

 Clean The Outdoor Unit

-While your HVAC unit is designed to withstand the elements, a little TLC goes far.
+While your heating unit is designed to withstand the elements, a little TLC goes far.
 Assess your outdoor unit for any debris or noticeable damage.
 Clear away tree branches, leaves and dirt from the unit and make sure it sounds normal when cycling.
 If you notice any dents or dings on the outside of the unit or the blades, you may need to schedule a professional evaluation or repairs.

 Cleaning Out A Furnace

-Furnaces create heat differently than HVAC systems, but they still need to be cleaned.
+Furnaces create heat differently than other systems, but they still need to be cleaned.
 Locate the panel on the furnace and open it.
 It’s usually secured with screws.
 Once you have access to the combustion chamber, you can check and clean several things.